 What is pastitisio?
 Is pastitisio vegan?

-Pastitsio is a Greek version of the classic lasagna (see my vegetable packed lasagna recipe) or a more gourmet version of baked ziti or baked spaghetti.
+Pastitsio is a Greek version of the classic lasagna (see my vegetable-packed lasagna recipe) or a more gourmet version of baked ziti or baked spaghetti.
 Traditional pastitsio is definitely not vegan or vegetarian as it's packed with mince meat, cheese and eggs.

 My pastitsio recipe is healthy, vegan, vegetarian and also high protein.
 It's a wonderful plant-based comfort food meal for lunch or dinner.
 It can be served warm in Winter or cold in Summer!

 Normally, pastitsio uses speciality Greek spaghetti which can be found in continental grocers (even in Australia).
-They are long tubes of pasta which are usually eggless and vegan-friendly.
+They are long tubes of pasta that are usually eggless and vegan-friendly.
 However, for ease, I used dry macaroni and they worked well!

 Fun fact: even though I'm not Greek, my name Anthea comes from the Greek goddess Athena!